IfcOpenShell/IfcOpenShell/win/readme.txt

 are not provided, the default values are used ("Visual Studio 14 2015 Win64" and RelWithDebInfo respectively).
 A build type (Build/Rebuild/Clean) can be provided as %3, if wanted (defaults to Build).
 See vs-cfg.cmd if you want to change the defaults.
 The batch file will create deps\ and deps-vs<VERSION>-<ARCHITECTURE>-installed\
 directories to the project root.
-Note that currently only libraries for one build configuration type can be installed at a time, so if wanting to switch between release and debug builds, run the build-deps.cmd again with the appropriate build type as %2.
+Debug and release builds of the depedencies can co-exist by simply running "build-deps.cmd <GENERATOR> Debug" and "build-deps.cmd <GENERATOR> <Release|RelWithDebInfo|MinSizeRel>".

 After the dependencies are build, execute run-cmake.bat.
 The batch file expects a CMake generator as
 %1, or alternatively if more parameters are provided, %* is passed for the CMake inkovation.
 If no %1